rigetti/pyquil/docs/source/index.rst

 Download the Forest SDK `here <http://rigetti.com/forest>`_.
 The SDK will pre-package pyQuil v2.0/Quil 2, a compatible downloadable QVM, and Quil Compiler.

-You can also install pyQuil using package manager pip.  ``pip install pyquil`` will install pyQuil; you can install requirements directly by typing ``pip install -r requirements.txt`` in your pyquil folder.
+You can also install pyQuil using package manager pip.  ``pip install --pre pyquil`` will install pyQuil; you can install requirements directly by typing ``pip install -r requirements.txt`` in your pyquil folder.

-For those of you that already have pyQuil, you can upgrade by typing ``pip install --upgrade pyquil`` in your pyquil folder.
+For those of you that already have pyQuil, you can upgrade by typing ``pip install --upgrade --pre pyquil`` in your pyquil folder.

 .. note::

-    pyQuil requires Python 3.
+    pyQuil requires Python 3.6 or later.

 What's changed